aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/keepwithnext/_index.md

 title: ParagraphFormat.KeepWithNext
 linktitle: KeepWithNext
 second_title: Aspose.Words for .NET API Reference
-description: ParagraphFormat property.
+description: ParagraphFormat KeepWithNext property.
 True if the paragraph is to remains on the same page as the paragraph that follows it in C#.
 type: docs
 weight: 160
 url: /net/aspose.words/paragraphformat/keepwithnext/